je3wan/AppImageInstaller/README.md

 1. Run the python script as root

-2. select and Valid AppImage file
+2. Select an Valid AppImage file

 3. Enter an name for the AppImage